Cornelius the Centurion: Biblical account

-When Cornelius' men arrive, Simon Peter understands that through this vision the Lord commanded the Apostle to preach the Word of God to the Gentiles.
+When Cornelius' men arrive, Simon Peter understands that through this vision the Lord had commanded him to preach the Word of God to the Gentiles.
 Peter accompanies Cornelius' men back to Caesarea.
 When Cornelius meets Simon Peter, he falls at Peter's feet.
-Simon Peter raises the centurion and the two men share their visions.
+Simon Peter raises the centurion, and the two men share their visions.
 Simon Peter tells of Jesus' ministry and the Resurrection; the Holy Spirit descends on everyone at the gathering.
 The Jews among the group are amazed that Cornelius and other uncircumcised should begin speaking in tongues, praising God.
 Thereupon Simon Peter commands that Cornelius and his followers, "kinsmen and near friends", be baptized.
 The controversial aspect of Gentile conversion is taken up later at the Council of Jerusalem (Acts 15).

 Religious situation of Judea

 Taking into account that Judea had been within the Hellenic orbit since the conquest of Alexander the Great, there was time for wise men and philosophers, both Greek and Jewish, to exchange knowledge, thus beginning the syncretism between Hellenism and Judaism, a phenomenon that occurred in the rest of his empire.
-Later with the arrival of the Romans (already Hellenized), there were no problems of religious tolerance (except in the case of the Zealots), since thanks to the interpretatio graeca exported by the Macedonians, it was possible to identify Caelus (Roman god) or Uranus (his Greek equivalent) and Yahweh as the Supreme God himself, allowing conversion cases like Cornelius.
+Later with the arrival of the Romans (already Hellenized), there were no problems of religious tolerance (except in the case of the Zealots), since thanks to the interpretatio graeca exported by the Macedonians, it was possible to identify Caelus (Roman god) or Uranus (his Greek equivalent) and Yahweh as the Supreme God, allowing conversion cases like Cornelius.

 Significance

 Cornelius is considered to be one of the first gentile converts to Christianity.
 The baptism of Cornelius is an important event in the history of the early Christian church, along with the conversion and baptism of the Ethiopian eunuch.
-The Christian church was first formed around the original disciples and followers of Jesus, all of whom, including Jesus himself, were Galilean, except for Judas, who was Judean.
-All males in the Judean community were Jews: they were circumcised and observed the Law of Moses.
+The Christian church was first formed around the original disciples and followers of Jesus, all of whom—including Jesus—were Galilean, except for Judas who was Judean.
+Males in the Judean community were Jews: they were circumcised and observed the Law of Moses.
 The reception of Cornelius sparked a debate among the leaders of the new community of followers of Jesus, culminating in the decision to allow Gentiles to become Christians without conforming to Jewish requirements for circumcision, as recounted in Acts 15.

-Traditions

-Certain traditions hold Cornelius as becoming either the first bishop of Caesarea, or the bishop of Scepsis in Mysia.

-Commemoration
+Legacy

 His feast day on the new Martyrologium Romanum is 20 October.
 He is commemorated in the Orthodox tradition on 13 September.
 Cornelius is honored on the liturgical calendar of the Episcopal Church in the United States of America on February 4.
+The Armenian Apostolic Church commemorates Cornelius on the Tuesday after the third Sunday of Advent.

+Certain traditions hold Cornelius as becoming either the first bishop of Caesarea, or the bishop of Scepsis in Mysia.
+The Greek-French philosopher Cornelius Castoriadis was named after him.
 When Governors Island in New York City was a military installation, the Episcopal Church maintained a stone chapel there dedicated to him.

-The Greek-French philosopher Cornelius Castoriadis is named after him.